Are Overseas Dental Implants Safe?

 Going abroad isn’t the only way to lower your dental implant cost.
 Your dentist will explain the cost breakdown during your implant consultation including an estimate of follow-up appointments and any ongoing cleaning and maintenance of your dental implants, so you know exactly what to expect when you get your invoice.

 Dental clinic staff can help you to check with your health fund how much of your treatment can be claimed on insurance.
 They may also offer payment plans to help you break down the implant cost into smaller payments, so you don’t have to pay a lump sum.
-Perth Dental Implant Centre offer flexible and interest-free payment plans with Zip, Openpay, GEM Visa and are also a SuperCare provider, allowing more Australians to access their super for dental care.
+Perth Dental Implant Centre offer flexible and interest-free payment plans with Zip and Openpay and are also a SuperCare (early access to Superannuation) provider, allowing more Australians to access their super for dental care.

 If you’re not sure whether dental implants are for you, your dentist can also discuss dental implant alternatives such as a dental bridge or dentures.
-These alternative treatments typically cost less than full mouth dental implants
+These alternative treatments typically cost less than full mouth dental implants.
+See our guide for dental implant pricing.

 Whether you prefer to have dental implants in Perth or overseas, it’s always a good idea to look into your dentist’s background and experience so you can get an idea of their expertise.
 You should also take the opportunity to ask questions about your treatment to check that the dentist and their clinic aren’t cutting corners and risking your health and safety.